 A dimly lit tavern with background music played by aliens … does this sound familiar?
 In many ways, Oga’s Cantina shares a similar vibe with the Mos Eisley Cantina from the 1977 "Star Wars" film.
 It’s an enclosed space with low lighting and high activity.

-Speaking of R3X (or Rex), you may have already seen him around Disney's Hollywood Studios.
+Enjoy some intergalactic tunes from R3X (or Rex), who you may have already seen around Disney's Hollywood Studios.
 He is the same pilot droid from Star Tours: The Adventures Continue.
 At some point, he crash-landed onto Batuu and was reprogrammed into a DJ by Mubo, who runs the Droid Depot.
 Mubo gave Rex to Oga Garra to pay off a debt, so now he's spinning funky tunes at the cantina.
 Even the bartenders will cheer and chant along with the music (you know, just like bars here on Earth!).

 Oga’s Cantina Menu

 It’s finally the moment you’ve been waiting for … let’s talk about the food and drinks!

 Oga’s Cantina follows Disney’s Hollywood Studios’ operational hours, so you can start your day at the park with a drink, eat a mid-afternoon snack or finish the day off with a galactic concoction.
 There's often even reservations for after park close, so you'll have a nearly empty Batuu as you exit!
 The lunch and dinner hours share the exact same menu, including prices.
 While there are a ton of alcoholic beverages to enjoy, tadpoles and frogs who don’t drink alcohol have options, as well.
 (The Disney World menu is almost identical to Disneyland's Oga's Cantina, but has one exclusive alcoholic provision: the Rodian Ration.)